maxclaus/learning-assembly-arm64-apple/NOTES.md

 ## ARMV7 Assembly Lessons by LaurieWired

+These are lessons on ARMv7 32-bit for Linux and the assembly syntax is a bit different than the one used by ARMv8 64-bit for Apple.
+But they are similar enough for us to use it as resource to learn about assembly programming, specially because the lessons are very well explained by Laurie, going beyond just the syntax and covering as well other important topics such as conversion between data formats and so on.

 Code for these lessons and its conversion to arm64 are at [playground/arm_assembly_lessons](/playground/arm_assembly_lessons).

 Notes taken from [ARM Assembly: Lesson 1 (MOV, Exit Syscall)](https://www.youtube.com/watch?v=kKtWsuuJEDs).